Cold Brew vs Iced Coffee

 What then are the differences?

-Brewing method
+Brewing recipe

 Taste and texture

-As discussed earlier, the taste of the coffee is dependent on its brewing time and temperature.
+As pointed out earlier, the taste of the coffee is dependent on its brewing time and temperature.
 Generally, the higher the temperature, the easier it is for the coffee to dissolve.
 Hot temperature brings out the acidity and the bitterness in the coffee.
 And it takes longer for the sweetness of coffee to come out.

 Aroma